How to Grow Foxgloves in Pots: A Complete Guide

 Once they are done blooming you can let them go to seed and collect them to sow for next season.
 You can remove them from the pot and plant them somewhere in the garden.
 They may reseed for you.
 Or you can just treat them as an annual and take them out of the pot and compost them.

-Foxglove plants are a beautiful addition to any garden and are easy to grow in pots. !
-Growing foxgloves in pots is a cinch if you follow these simple steps.
+Foxglove plants are a beautiful addition to any garden and are easy to grow in pots.
+Following these simple steps makes growing foxgloves in pots a cinch.

 Happy Gardening!